AAkmalDev/AAkmalDev/README.md

 # Hello there! 👋🏻

-I am Quvonchbek Yangiboyev 🙋‍♂️, a Android Developer & Figma, Adobe XD Designer.
+I am Abdreimov Akmal 🙋‍♂️, a Android Developer & Figma.

 ## Connect with Me 🤝🏻